pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

 ## Scenario

-You want to take a shop's _customer orders_ collection and join each order record to the corresponding product record in the _products_ collection.
-There is a many:1 relationship between both collections, resulting in a 1:1 join when finding a product to match to the order.
+You want to generate a report to list all shop purchases for 2020, showing the product's name and category for each order, rather than the product's id.
+To achieve this, you need to take the customer _orders_ collection and join each order record to the corresponding product record in the _products_ collection.
+There is a many:1 relationship between both collections, resulting in a 1:1 join when matching an order to a product.
 The join will use a single field comparison between both sides, based on the product's id.
-The resulting report will list all shop purchases for 2020, showing the product's name and category for each order, rather than the product's id.

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate new `products` and `orders` collections with documents spanning 2019-2021:
+Drop any old version of the database (if it exists) and then populate new `products` and `orders` collections with documents spanning 2019-2021:

 ```javascript
 use book-one-to-one-join;